Vic Sussman: US News & World Report

 In 1994 Sussman was involved with the planning and execution of an "electronic town meeting" in which Vice President Al Gore answered questions posted via Compuserve chat.
 This marked the first time that a member of the Oval Office had used online chat to communicate with the public.

 Sussman was also the recipient of the first email sent from the North Pole.
 The email was sent in August 1995 by Mike Powers, commander of the Coast Guard ice breaker Polar Sea.

-At The Washington Post
+The Washington Post

 In 1996 Sussman was hired by The Washington Post and worked for the newly launched washingtonpost.com.
 While there he created a live chat discussion forum called Live Online (later rebranded as live.washingtonpost.com).
 Sussman also hosted a show called Love It, Hate It, Rate It which encouraged audience members to voice their opinions via online chat.

 Organic farming and vegetarianism

 Sussman owned a two-acre farm in Potomac and worked as an organic farmer.
 He pressed his own apple cider and raised goats for milk and yoghurt.
 His house was heated with wood that he cut.
 He had no television and he ran up to six miles a day.

 The Vegetarian Alternative was Sussman's first book, published in 1978.
 It was co-authored by his wife, Betsy Sussman.
 Sussman favoured a lacto-ovo-vegetarian diet.

 He also authored a book, Easy Composting in 1982.